At Risk Cultural Heritage

 Sections

 Taking a slice through the site can help visualise the terrain.
-In our example four section lines have been drawn and each can then be used to create a path profile:
+In our example, we have drawn four section lines, each of which can then create a path profile:

 Global Mapper profile analysis of Sandsfoot Castle